Team-BANERUS/poketwo-Autocatcher/README.md

 </br>
 • Glad to announce: It works on mobile & Desktop
 <br>
-• let it be any device, You won't see any issue because we debug/test multiple times.
+• <strong>let it be any device, You won't see any issue because we debug/test multiple times.</strong>
 <img src="https://raw.githubusercontent.com/Team-BANERUS/poketwo-Autocatcher/main/s-mds/thank-u-txt.png">